sanity-cms-china/sanity-cms-china/README.md

 </p>

 <p align="center">
-  Sanity CMS doesn't work out of the box for China.
-[This solution](https://launch-in-china.21cloudbox.com/solutions/how-to-make-sanity-work-in-china.html) gives you an edge to make them work for China.
+  Sanity CMS doesn't work out of the box for China. <a href="https://launch-in-china.21cloudbox.com/solutions/how-to-make-sanity-work-in-china.html" target="_blank">This solution</a> gives you an edge to make them work for China.
 Fast and <a href="https://launch-in-china.21cloudbox.com/untold-facts-about-icp-for-china.html" target="_blank">Legal</a>.
 </p>

 ## **Quickstart**